 An exception to the design above occurs at NEON's Guanica Forest site (GUAN).
 At GUAN, the density of vegetation precluded sampling in any of the randomly selected plots using the above design.
 Instead, field staff located and marked six 'transect paths' where sampling is feasible.
-Each transect path contains between $80m^2$ and $160m^2$ of sampled area.
+Each transect path contains between 80m2 and 160m2 of sampled area.
 Dragging and/or flagging then occurs over one or more 10m long segments within each plot, with each segment generally within 10m of another segment.
-Where possible, transect paths are located within 300m from the center of a mammal plot; 300m from the center of a bird plot; and 300m from the center of a Distributed Base Plot, with preference given to colocation with mammal plots where all three co-location criteria cannot be met.
+Where possible, transect paths are located within 500m from the center of a mammal plot; 300m from the center of a bird plot; and 300m from the center of a Distributed Base Plot, with preference given to co-location with mammal plots where all three co-location criteria cannot be met.
+Co-located plots have the same plotID and occur in the same NLCD cover.
+For example: ABBY_002.tickPlot.tck and ABBY_002.mammalGrid.mam.